aboredkeyboardwarrior/very_cool_bot/readme.md

 ```
 2) download all files into a single directory
 3) edit praw.ini details under tyvc_bot to include api and account details
+4) schedule the script to execute every minute